tinsae-ghilay/hyprdots/README.md

 ## My Set up
-Here are my hyprland + waybar config files.
+Here are my hyprland + waybar and other config files.

 I start by partitioning, formatting disks mounting them, enabling multilib on live iso and connecting to internet, after that i curl the starting script with